|Constance Ephelia||Mahe Island||5 nights|

 Dotting the Indian Ocean, Praslin Island is the second largest of the Seychelles’ islands and boasts a tranquil, laidback atmosphere.
 Stretching for almost 40 square kilometres, the island landscape features lush tropical jungle, fringed by pristine world-famous beaches lapped by crystal-clear turquoise waters.
 According to local legend, the island served as a pirate hideout throughout the 18th century, and today it is a popular resort holiday destination.
 Praslin is home to the UNESCO World Heritage Site, the Vallee de Mai Nature Reserve with its groves of ancient coco de mer palms which produce the largest seeds in the plant kingdom.
 Popular activities include: turtle and tortoise spotting, snorkelling, diving and boating.

-Dotting the Indian Ocean off the coast of East Africa, the Seychelles is renowned for its tailor-made romantic getaways, adventure opportunities and breathtaking natural beauty.
+Dotting the Indian Ocean off the coast of East Africa, Seychelles is renowned for its tailor-made romantic getaways, adventure opportunities, and breath-taking natural beauty.
 This exceptionally picturesque archipelago is comprised of 115 coral and granite islands.
 Visitors can look forward to relaxing on sun-drenched beaches lapped by crystal-clear turquoise waters, visiting the lively capital city of Victoria, and exploring the colourful coral underwater wonderlands encircling the islands.
-Other major highlights include: abundant wildlife such as giant Aldabra tortoises and nesting sea turtles, indigenous plant life and a host of tropical birds.
+Other major highlights include abundant wildlife such as giant Aldabra tortoises and nesting sea turtles, indigenous plant life, and a host of tropical birds.
 Don’t miss the opportunity to visit the two UNESCO World Heritage Sites: the Vallee de Mai Nature Reserve and Aldabra Atoll.

 The unit of currency is the Seychelles rupee (Rs), which is divided into 100 cents (¢).
 Bank notes come in denominations of Rs 10, Rs 25, Rs 50, Rs 100 and Rs 500; there are coins of Rs 1, Rs 5, 1¢, 5¢, 10¢ and 25¢.